bidule21/MetaShot/README.md

 * Provide user ability to view past usage records

 ## User stories

-As a user, I want to view previous shots, so I can view my progression.
+As a user, I want to view previous shots, so I can view differences in days.
 * A graph is viewable for the three seconds before and after each shot has been fired.
+* The enviremental data is viewable.
+* The barrel tempature is viewable.

 As a user, I want to associate each shot with its accuracy on a target, so that I can determine if my scope needs adjusting.
-* a input field is available for each entry/shot made to take negative and positive values.
+* A input field is available for each entry/shot made to take negative and positive values.

 As a user, I want to store the enviremental variables for the current day, so that I can adjust my scope to accommodate the variables.
 * Input fields exist to allow user to manually enter enviremental variables.